JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_2.md

 > I am writing to you to indicate that the French language is not necessarily richer than the English language.
 The re are more than a million words in the English language, but there are no more than 350,000 in French.
 I have read that an university Francophone has a vocabulary of 20,000 words, while the English speaking person with an university training, uses some 30,000 words.
 >
-> On the other hand I believe that the Francophone makes better use of nuances than the Bnglish speaking person.
+> On the other hand I believe that the Francophone makes better use of nuances than the English speaking person.
 Thus in general, the truth of the matter alludes to the linguistic nationality, and not to the language.
 The English language is an implement of rare precision and allows all nuances.
 It is undoubtedly regrettable that the English speaking person uses — generally speaking — such a beautiful tongue so inadequately, while others with a language which is less rich, make better use of it.
 >
 > Paul Michaud, St-Lambert, Que, Canada.